spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/persistence/local-storage-persistence-strategy.md

 ## Overview

 Local Storage Persistence Strategy is an Angular Service that uses browser Local Storage to store the data.
-See an example below, how to use the Local Storage Persistence Strategy service.
+Check out this example below to see how to use the Local Storage Persistence Strategy service.

 `storage` - the persistence strategy type.